ICGC-TCGA-PanCancer/vcf-uploader/README.md

 These tool needs to produce VCF uploads that conform to the PanCancer VCF upload spec, see https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+VCF+Submission+SOP+-+v1.0

-## Dependencies for synapse_upload_vcf

-You will need to have the Python synapseclient installed.
-Details for installing and setting up credentials is described in the research guide (under "How to Get Access to Synapse") see: https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+Researcher%27s+Guide

-In short use the pip command to install the python package

-    pip install synapseclient

-In addition it helps to add your credentials so that you don't have to rewrite your username/password.
-This can be done (only needs to be done once) by typing

-     synapse login -u <synapse username> -p <synapse password>  --rememberMe

-In additon you can cache your jamboree credentials by adding them to a config file (see above research guide)

 ## Dependencies for gnos_upload_vcf.pl